the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-hr-formatting.md

 (ch-consistency-hr-formatting)=
 # Hard Requirements - Formatting

 The hard requirements in the consistency checklist ensure that _The Turing Way_ prioritises accessibility, collaboration, readability and ease of use.
-The requirement that deal with formatting include:
+The requirements that deal with the _The Turing Way's_ formatting include:

-(ch-consistency-hardreqs-checkone)=
+(ch-consistency-hr-formatting-one)=
 ## Check 1: Add labels to chapters, subchapters, sections and images to enable cross-referencing

 Often, a chapter might refer to content from another chapter to explain a concept or expand on a point.